-The expedition cruise Australis connects Argentina and Chile, it offers a unique and exclusive experience in the fjords and glacier landscapes of Tierra del Fuego.
+The expedition cruise Australis, connecting Argentina and Chile offers a unique and exclusive experience in the fjords and glacier landscapes of Tierra del Fuego.
 The 4-night cruise takes place from Ushuaia to Punta Arenas and vice versa.
 Both programs can be combined to an 8-day cruise from/to Ushuaia or from/to Punta Arenas.

 Itineary A: “Fjords of Fireland” from Punta Arenas to Ushuaia

 Punta Arenas │ Tucker Islands │ Pia Glacier │ Cape Horn │ Ushuaia

 The starting point for your expedition cruise is the port city of Punta Arenas.
 Here the ships of Australis are moored at the quay and awaiting to set sail with you.
 Your first evening on board will be the ceremonial departure from the port of Punta Arenas, a delicious dinner and a first introductory talk to get to know the crew and the expedition team.

 In the early morning of the second day, you will drive through the Almirantazgo Fjord, a branch of the Strait of Magellan.
 Slowly you approach Ainsworth Bay, the anchorage and starting point for the first land excursion.
 In the afternoon, you will take the zodiacs to the Tucker Islands.
 The highlight here is without doubt, the bird life: on a remote penguin colony, you can watch hundreds of Magellan penguins sunbathing, breeding or raising their offspring!
 Besides penguins, you can also see cormorants, nesting oystercatchers, seagulls, blood-billed gulls, eagles and even the occasional Andean condor.